KurtisJin/Project-2/README.md

  You will need to install node.js, inquirer, mysql, and express.

 ## Usage:
-1. Create databse using workbench
+1. Create database using workbench
 2. Start mysql2 by logging in.
 3. start the server by running npm start on server.js
 4. use insomnia to test out localhost:3001 as port.